-Supported References in %ut are EN, RUNSET, CHKTF, CHKEQ, and FAIL.
+Supported References in %ut are EN, CHKTF, CHKEQ, FAIL, CHKLEAKS, ISUTEST and RUNSET.

-The entry point EN^%ut(ROUNAME) starts the unit testing process.
-The argument is the name of the routine where the testing should be started.
-That routine must have at least one TAG or entry point and entry points are specified in the line following the tag XTENT as the third semi-colon piece on the line OR it can have tags with @TEST on the comment next to the tag.
+The entry point EN^%ut(ROUNAME, VERBOSE, BREAK) starts the unit testing process.
+The first argument is required and provides the name of the routine where the testing should be started.
+That routine must have at least one test entry point (and possibly more) either specified in the line(s) immediately following the tag XTENT as the third semi-colon piece on the line OR it can have tags with @TEST as the first text of the comment for the tag line.
+The second optional argument, VERBOSE, if it evaluates to true (e.g., 1) will turn on verbose mode, which lists each individual test being run as well as its result.
+The third optional argument, BREAK, if it evaluates to true, will cause the M-Unit Test process to terminate upon a failure or error instead of continuing until all tests have been evaluated before finishing, as it normally does.

-The test is performed on a conditional value by calling the entry point CHKTF^% ut(testval,messag) with the first argument the conditional test value (true or false) and the second argument a message that should be displayed indicating what failed in the test.
+A test is performed on a conditional value by calling the entry point CHKTF^%ut(testval,messag) with the first argument the conditional test value (true or false) and the second argument a message that should be displayed indicating what failed in the test.

-The test is performed by checking two values for equivalence using the entry point CHKEQ^% ut(expected, actual, messag) with the first argument the expected value, the second argument the actual value, and the third argument the message for display on failure.
+A test checking two values for equivalence is performed by using the entry point CHKEQ^%ut(expected,actual,messag) with the first argument the expected value, the second argument the actual value, and the third argument the message for display on failure.

-The entry point FAIL^% ut(messag) is used to simply generate a failure with the argument as the message to be displayed for the failure.
+The entry point FAIL^%ut(messag) is used to simply generate a failure with the argument as the message to be displayed for the failure.
+This is normally used in a section of code that would not be expected to be processed.